Events

 🔎 Available event types

-There are seven types of events:
+There are nine types of events:

 createGame({